Turnover will likely always be a concern for employers.

 If your employees are providing value and, at the very least, consistently meeting expectations…let them know it.

 It’s surprising how far a small gesture of personalized recognition can go.
-A simple note, a little treat box, or a gift card can boost employee morale significantly and requires very little time or resources.
+A simple note, a little treat box, or a gift card can boost employee morale significantly, and such a gesture requires little time and resources.

 If your organization has many thousands of employees, consider a formalized recognition program that recognizes liberally.